hestiacp/hestiacp-docs/admin_docs/web.rst

 With the switch to PHP-FPM there are currently 2 different ways.

-1. Using user.ini in the directory
+1. Using .user.ini in the public_html folder
 2. Via PHP-FPM pool config

 Config templates for the PHP pool can be found in